Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 };
 ```

-We can see several improvements compared to the previous version: first of all, we added an optional projection parameter which defauts to [`utility::identity`][utility-identity] (in C++20 we would use [`std::identity`][std-identity]).
+We can see several improvements compared to the previous version: first of all, we added an optional projection parameter which defauts to [`std::identity`][std-identity].
 This is a function object that takes a value and returns it as is so that the default behaviour of the algorithm is to run *as if* projections didn't exist.
-It is very likely to be optimized aways by the compiler.
+It is very likely to be optimized away by the compiler.

 The second modification is one I wish we could do without (but will have to live with until concepts): [`is_projection_iterator_v`][is-projection] is a trait that checks whether a projection function can be used on a dereferenced iterator.
 It also optionally checks that a given comparison function can be called with the result of two such projections.
 This trait exists to ensure that a sorter's `operator()` won't be called when these conditions are not satisfied, which may be crucial when aggregating sorters with [`hybrid_adapter`][hybrid-adapter].